 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Alain Hovnanian practices in Paris, France.
-Hovnanian is rated as an Elite expert by MediFind in the treatment of Netherton Syndrome.
-He is also highly rated in 24 other conditions, according to our data.
-His top areas of expertise are Netherton Syndrome, Dystrophic Epidermolysis Bullosa, Epidermolysis Bullosa, and Olmsted Syndrome.
+Hovnanian and is rated as an Elite expert by MediFind in the treatment of Netherton Syndrome.
+His top areas of expertise are Netherton Syndrome, Olmsted Syndrome, Dystrophic Epidermolysis Bullosa, and Epidermolysis Bullosa.

 Wei-li Di practices in London, United Kingdom.
-Di is rated as an Elite expert by MediFind in the treatment of Netherton Syndrome.
-They are also highly rated in 3 other conditions, according to our data.
+Di and is rated as an Elite expert by MediFind in the treatment of Netherton Syndrome.
 Their top areas of expertise are Netherton Syndrome, Dystrophic Epidermolysis Bullosa, Epidermolysis Bullosa, and Linear Nevus Sebaceous Syndrome.